 Stony Creek, near eastern edge of Lake Bonney SE

-- Permanently wet, flowing drain in autumn and spring 2014
+- Dry in autumn and slow-flowing channel in spring 2009.

 About the location

-Stony Creek is an artificially constructed drain where the primary function is to remove surface water to improve agricultural productivity in the region (Department for Water 2010).
-Given its artificial character, the drain is not expected to be in a highly rated aquatic ecosystem condition, although it does provide significant habitat for many aquatic species in the region.
+The primary function of Stony Creek is to remove surface water and drain saline groundwater to improve agricultural productivity in the region (Department for Water 2010).
+The creek is not expected to be in a highly rated aquatic ecosystem condition, although it does provide significant habitat for many aquatic species in the region.

-The drain was given a fair rating because the site sampled showed moderate changes in ecosystem structure and some changes to the way the ecosystem functions.
-There was evidence of human disturbance, including nutrient enrichment and poor riparian habitat but the site still supported a rich range of aquatic life.
+The drain was given a Poor rating because the site sampled showed evidence of major changes in ecosystem structure and moderate changes to the way the ecosystem functions.
+There was considerable evidence of human disturbance, including nutrient enrichment and poor riparian habitat.

-The water was fresh (salinity ranged from 406-626 mg/L), well oxygenated (62-64% saturation) and clear, and with nutrient concentrations comprising high amounts of nitrogen (1.37-1.43 mg/L) largely due to oxidised nitrogen and low concentrations of phosphorus (0.01 mg/L).
+The water was fresh (salinity of 799 mg/L), well oxygenated (92% saturation) and clear, with high concentrations of nutrients such as nitrogen (2.41 mg/L) and phosphorus (0.1 mg/L).